andyw8/andyw8.github.io/_posts/2020-03-14-tdd-rails-helper.markdown

 ```

 This can be useful, but the downside is that we're adding a layer of indirection.
-A developer reading this would need to know what a particular tag represents.
+A developer reading the test would need to know what a particular tag represents.

-The last approach is to be explicit about of each test's dependencies, for example:
+The last approach is to be explicit about each test's dependencies, for example:

 ```ruby
 require "rails_helper"
 require "some-library"
 ```

+While this might result in a little more typing, it's an effective way to manage dependency loading.

 ## Communicating the Change